 |Coat of arms||Sable, a skull argent crowned or.|

 |Title||Lord of Kingsgrave|

 They blazon their banners with a white skull with a golden crown, over a black field.
 The motto has not been mentioned in the books.

 King Albin Manwoody claimed dominion over the Red Mountains of Dorne when the Rhoynar arrived in Dorne.
 Rhoynish warrior queen Nymeria and her husband, Prince Mors Martell, defeated King Albin.
 He was subsequently sent to the Wall in golden fetters, together with five other defeated Kings of Dorne.

-Ser Michael Manwoody came to court with Princess Mariah Martell, following her marriage to Prince Daeron Targaryen.
+Ser Michael Manwoody came to court with Princess Myriah Martell, following her marriage to Prince Daeron Targaryen.
 He became a trusted servant to King Daeron II, and eventually married Princess Elaena Targaryen.

 A Storm of Swords

 Lord Dagos Manwoody, his brother Ser Myles, and his sons Mors and Dickon are part of the escort that goes to King's Landing with Prince Oberyn Martell.
 Upon arrival, they are introduced by Prince Oberyn to Tyrion Lannister.

 A Dance with Dragons

 House Manwoody at the end of the third century